The Nemausus Diary

 Here you can see in glorious detail from a relatively fresh cut in the wall of the channel both the construction and the impact of the lime deposits.
 On the right are the cut stone facing, which ran from the foundation of the channel up to its height, and was either capped with a stone slab or an arched roof.
 To the immediate left is the layer of pink aggregate and concrete that was the liner and sealing material.
 In its original form, this defined the extent of the channel, and was a consistent 1.2m in width.
 What completes the scene is the calcium, deposited in layers, building and building until the channel at its base was reduced to no more than 33cm.
 This, and the uncontrollable leaks, put paid to the utility of the aqueduct and paved the way for the stone robbers and further destruction.

-Work continues: in the next weeks we will finish work in the vallons and move on to the broad sweep that leads from Remoulins to Sernhac and its two tunnels, and thence to Nîmes.
-Thereafter, there are missed waypoints to fill, private sites to be accessed (with permission of course) and fluffed pictures to be retaken, all the while keeping an eye out for further curiosities.
+Work continues: in the next weeks we will move on to to Sernhac and its two tunnels, and thence to Nîmes.
+There are more missed waypoints to fill, private sites to be accessed (with permission of course) and fluffed pictures to be retaken, all the while keeping an eye out for further curiosities.

 And when that is done, what to do with all this material?
 The ambition of course is to publish, in the form of a walkers’ guide on the one hand and photographic monograph on the other.
 We’ll keep the diary and the photos updated at more or less regular intervals.